Thank you for purchasing the GRUNDIG SATELLIT 800 MILLENNIUM

 MILLENNIUM is operated from six (6) internally mounted D.

 cell batteries.
-These batteries are not supplied and must be
+These batteries are not supplied and must

 installed prior to portable operation of the receiver.
 See